ant1isbusy/C-flashcards/README.md

 Designed to have a minimal aesthetic, avoiding bloat of other flashcard apps.

-###### Flashcard format
+### Flashcard format
-The flashcard format is very simple, it is stored as a txt, where we have front-back pairs on each line, seperated by a tab.
+The format is very simple, it is stored as a txt, where we have front-back pairs on each line, seperated by a tab.
 The simplicity of it makes it great to use with LLMs to generate flashcards.
 (Anki can also export to this format).

 ![Failed loading the image](preview.gif "Flashcards preview")